facebook/jscodeshift/README.md

-## jscs
+## jscodeshift

-jscs provides a higher level API over Recast, which lets you perform AST transforms while preserving as much of the original code formatting as possible.
+jscodeshift provides a higher level API over Recast, which lets you perform AST transforms while preserving as much of the original code formatting as possible.

 ### Goals

-The goal of jscs is to provide convenience methods to perform common AST transformations, so that you don't have to write your own visitor and deal with AST nodes yourself.
+The goal of jscodeshift is to provide convenience methods to perform common AST transformations, so that you don't have to write your own visitor and deal with AST nodes yourself.
 It's designed to be extensible.

-jscs is to the AST what jQuery is to the DOM (no, not something horrible).
+jscodeshift is to the AST what jQuery is to the DOM (no, not something horrible).

 ### Concepts